 One summer in the early 1990s, I got an opportunity to go backstage at NBC’s Burbank Studios where they recorded The Tonight Show with Johnny Carson.
 One of the guests that night was Steve Martin.
 While Martin was walking out into the parking lot, I said something stupid like “Hey Steve, I love Three Amigos!”
 I had a pen and paper in my hands just in case there was an opportunity for an autograph.
 But Martin said “Thanks kid,” gave me his business card, and kept walking.
-At first I felt disappointed and confused.
+At first, I felt disappointed and confused.
 I wanted an autograph.
 But then I thought, WOW!
 I have Steve Martin’s business card.

-I had the honor of working on the same floor as Pardo when I was at NBC.
+I had the honor of meeting Pardo at NBC.
 The last bit about being a big spender is an inside joke.
-Anyone who knows Pardo knows that he’s actually very frugal.
-We usually went to the Grand Havana Room on 5th Avenue for lunch and I always ended up paying.
-At least he was a cheap date.
+Anyone who knew Pardo knew how frugal he was.
+I had lunch with him a few times at the Grand Havana Room on 5th Avenue.
+I always ended up paying for his meal.
+At least Pardo was a cheap date.
 He stopped drinking in the 1980s.

 Although I couldn’t find any business cards from Arnold Schwarzenegger when he was just an actor, I did find one from while he was governor of the State of California.
 The Governator!

 One of the companies Armstrong consulted with was Computing Technologies for Aviation (CTA), which was based in Charlottesville, Virginia.
 Armstrong was Chairman of CTA from 1982-1993.
 And as you can see, he autographed this particular card.

 Do You Have Any Celebrity Business Cards?

 What about you?
 Do you own any notable celebrity business cards that we should include in this article?
 If so, send us a picture of the business card with a note from our Submit page, or post it in the comments below.
 Thanks!

 - Things You Probably Didn’t Know About Beth Comstock